-Too many meetings are run poorly, have no real objective, and waste employees’ time—which kills productivity.
+The fact is, too many meetings are run poorly, have no real objective, and waste employees’ time — which kills productivity.

 For example, here at Palo Alto Software, we’ve found one meeting that is simply indispensable.
 It only takes an hour each month, keeps the management team up to speed on everything that’s going on in the company, and helps us plan and manage in a lean and effective way.

 A monthly review meeting is a time for you and your team to review current progress against your ideal performance.
 This one-to-two-hour meeting should be spent dissecting parts of your strategy, reviewing financials, and making adjustments based on overall performance.
 It has been a fixture of our management strategy for years and is simply one of the most effective ways for us to continue to grow the company and adjust our course as necessary.

 For us, business planning isn’t just a one-time or annual event.
-Instead, it’s an ongoing process where we are constantly reviewing our process and adjusting course as necessary while ensuring that we’re staying on track toward our larger goals.
+Instead, it’s an ongoing process where we are constantly reviewing and adjusting course as necessary while ensuring that we’re staying on track toward our larger goals.